Home CGS 2820C

 Add an Internal Anchor hyperlink to an ID.

-"Internal" links go to a different place on the same web page.
+"Internal" links go to a different location on the same web page.
+These locations or sections are given a unique ID.

 In DreamWeaver: Insert | Hyperlink

-Insert a link to the internal id/anchor somewhere on the page other than "Top"
+Insert a link to one or more Internal IDs somewhere on the page other than "Top", such as id="Chapt1", id="Chap2"...,

 First, create one or more named IDs:

-Now higher on the page you can link to these IDs:
+Now possibly near the top of the page you can link to these IDs:

-The line above will link to the Chapt1 ID anchor:
+The line above will link to the Topic 1 ID anchor:

 <a name="Chapt2"></a>